TodorW/KumOS/README.md

 ## How to Contribute

-Contributions to ZephyrOS are welcome!
+Contributions to KumOS are welcome!
 Whether you want to add new features, fix bugs, or improve documentation, your input will help this project grow.

 To contribute:
 1. Fork the repository.